 Under the United States Internal Revenue Code of 1986, as amended, or the Code, we will be a PFIC for any taxable year in which, after the application of certain look-through rules with respect to subsidiaries, either (i) 75% or more of our gross income consists of "passive income," or (ii) 50% or more of the average quarterly value of our assets consists of assets that produce, or are held for the production of, "passive income."
 Passive income generally includes dividends, interest, certain non-active rents and royalties, and capital gains.
-We do not believe we were a PFIC in 2020 and we do not expect to be a PFIC for our current taxable year or in the foreseeable future.
+Based on the nature of our business, our financial statements, our expectations about the nature and amount of our income, assets and activities and the expected price of our ordinary shares in this offering, we do not believe we were a PFIC in 2021 and we do not expect to be a PFIC for our current taxable year or in the foreseeable future.
 In addition, we may, directly or indirectly, hold equity interests in other PFICs.
-Whether we or any of our subsidiaries will be a PFIC in 2021 or any future year is a factual determination that must be made annually at the close of each taxable year, and, thus, is subject to significant uncertainty.
-Because a determination of whether a company is a PFIC must be made annually after the end of each taxable year and will depend on the composition of our income and assets and the market value of our assets from time to time, we cannot assure you that we will not be a PFIC for the current or any future taxable year.
-Accordingly, there can be no assurance that we will not be a PFIC in 2021 or any future taxable year.
+Whether we or any of our subsidiaries will be a PFIC in 2022 or any future year is a factual determination that must be made annually at the close of each taxable year, and, thus, is subject to significant uncertainty; because a determination of whether a company is a PFIC must be made annually after the end of each taxable year and will depend on the composition of our income and assets and the market value of our assets from time to time, we cannot assure you that we will not be a PFIC for the current or any future taxable year.
+Accordingly, there can be no assurance that we will not be a PFIC in 2022 or any future taxable year.

-If we are a PFIC for any taxable year during which a U.S. Holder (as defined in "Material United States and Dutch Income Tax Considerations-Material U.S. Federal Income Tax Considerations to U.S. Holders") holds our ordinary shares, we generally would continue to be treated as a PFIC with respect to that U.S. investor for all succeeding years during which the U.S. Holder holds our ordinary shares even if we ceased to meet the threshold requirements for PFIC status, unless certain exceptions apply.
+If we are a PFIC for any taxable year during which a U.S. Holder (as defined in "Material United States and Dutch Income Tax Considerations- Material U.S. Federal Income Tax Considerations to U.S. Holders") holds our ordinary shares, we generally would continue to be treated as a PFIC with respect to that U.S. investor for all succeeding years during which the U.S. Holder holds our ordinary shares even if we ceased to meet the threshold requirements for PFIC status, unless certain exceptions apply.
 Such a U.S. Holder may be subject to adverse U.S. federal income tax consequences, including (i) the treatment of all or a portion of any gain on disposition as ordinary income, (ii) the application of a deferred interest charge on such gain and the receipt of certain dividends and (iii) compliance with certain reporting requirements.
 There is no assurance that we will provide information that will enable investors to make a qualified electing fund election, also known as a QEF Election, which could mitigate the adverse U.S. federal income tax consequences should we be classified as a PFIC.